 Why Reverse Osmosis Plants

-The term ‘Osmosis’ derived from the Greek word ‘osmos’ which means ‘to push’.
+Reverse Osmosis Plants have become an integral part of our lives today.
+The term ‘Osmosis’ is derived from the Greek word ‘osmos’ which means ‘to push’.
 In modern environmental sciences, Reverse Osmosis is a popular technique being used across nations and is really beneficial in the purification of water, as well as the removal of salts and other impurities from it.
 Also used in households quite commonly, this process also helps improve other properties of the solution like color, odor, etc.

 Water Purification Technology in the 21st Century

 RO Plants, also known as Reverse Osmosis Plants, are based on the membrane-technology filtration method through which many types of large molecules and ions can be removed/separated from the solution by applying pressure when it is on one side of a selective membrane.
 This results in the solute getting retained on the pressurized side of the membrane so that the pure solvent can be allowed to pass through to the other side of the membrane.
 Though the membrane doesn’t allow large molecules/ions to pass through the holes (or poles) it does allow the smaller components of the solution e.g. the solvent to pass through easily.

 In the general form, Reverse Osmosis is a natural process that separates two liquids of different concentrations from each other with the help of a semi-permeable membrane, due to the fluids’ tendency to move from ‘Low to High Solute Concentrations’ for chemical potential equilibrium.
 The process of Osmosis clearly depicts the movement of solvent between two solutions separated by a permeable membrane, as it reduces the concentration differences between the solutions.